raphael-mazet/compare-the-covid-server/README.md

 Create an empty database in psql which corresponds to your DB_NAME

-In the Prisma folder, run (where you replace DB_NAME): psql -h DB_HOST -d DB_NAME -U DB_USER -f schema.sql
+In the Prisma folder, run:
+psql -h DB_HOST -d DB_NAME -U DB_USER -f schema.sql

 npx prisma introspect